wdhorton/whales/README.md

 `WhalesORM::Base` also extends `WhalesORM::Associatable`.

 `::belongs_to(relation_name)`: associates the class to `relation_name` via a foreign key `relation_name_id` so that the method `#relation_name` returns an object of class `relation_name` with id equal to `relation__name_id`

+###WhalesActions###
+WhalesActions provides the Views and Controllers, as well as the server and routing, for Whales.
+It uses a WEBrick server, and ERB for templating.

+####`WhalesController::Base`####
+The features of WhalesController are accessed by making a class that inherits from `WhalesController::Base`.
+The base class provides the following methods:

+`#flash` : allows access to the flash, which stores temporary cookies in the browser

+`#form_authenticity_token` : provides an authenticity token to protect from CSRF attacks

+`#redirect_to` : redirects to a different page from a controller action

+`#render` : renders an ERB template as a View

+`#session` : allows access to the session, which can be used to store cookies in the browser